Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Heap Memory:

-Keeping track of the heap memory gives you a clear picture of how your application handles scaling up memory when there is a change in the traffic accessing your application.
-Heap memory holds the application objects.
-Based on user volumes, the request-related objects in the heap are retained.
-When completing the request, heap memory is expected to clear these objects.
-When this does not happen as expected, either due to coding issues or lack of scalability, it must be identified and addressed before it leads to the application crashing.
-Metrics such as jvm.memory.heap. help keep track of the total heap memory used at any point in time.
+It's important to keep an eye on heap memory to understand how your application manages memory when the traffic accessing your application changes.
+Heap memory is where the application stores objects.
+Depending on the number of users, the heap keeps objects related to requests.
+After the request is completed, the heap memory is supposed to clear these objects.
+If this doesn't happen as expected due to coding issues or lack of scalability, the problem needs to be identified and addressed before it causes the application to crash.
+Metrics such as jvm.memory.heap. help keep track of the total heap memory used at any given time.

 Garbage Collection:

-Once Heap memory no longer references the serviced request objects, the objects are cleaned out from the heap memory using the Garbage collection process.
-When garbage collection happens, the application does not perform to capacity, leading to retarded responsiveness.
-Hence, it is necessary to keep the garbage collection process shorter and faster for ideal application performance.
-Metrics such as jvm.gc.collections.count gives a value of the total garbage collection count at the set interval.
+Once the heap memory no longer references the serviced request objects, the objects are cleaned out from the heap memory using the Garbage collection process.
+When garbage collection happens, the application performs poorly, leading to slower responsiveness.
+Therefore, making the garbage collection process shorter and faster is important for better application performance.
+Metrics such as jvm.gc.collections.count provide the total count of garbage collections at specific intervals.

 Threads:

-A very crucial JVM metric is the active thread count.
-The higher the active thread count, the slower the application’s performance.
-Holding more threads increases the dependency on application resources such as processor and server utilization.
-By analyzing the thread count over a period of time, you should be able to set the optimal thread count based on the request traffic at various times.
-Increasing and decreasing the number of threads allocated based on varying traffic levels to the application.
-Metrics such as jvm.memory.pool.init gives the thread count at the specified interval.
+Monitoring the active thread count in the JVM is crucial.
+A higher active thread count can slow down the application.
+Having more threads puts greater demand on application resources like the processor and server utilization.
+By analyzing the thread count over time, you can determine the best thread count based on varying request traffic.
+It's important to adjust the number of threads based on changing traffic levels in the application.
+Metrics such as jvm.memory.pool.init gives information about the thread count at specified intervals.

-After the installation, the config file for the collector can be found at:
+After the installation, you can find the configuration file for the collector at:

 • C:\Program Files\observIQ OpenTelemetry Collector\config.yaml (Windows)